 Please note that all applicants must have DGR status.
 Applications are not accepted from individuals.

-If the administrators of the Foundation believe the request falls within the guidelines and the Foundation’s capacity, you will be requested to complete a brief Expression of Interest Form [see form on this website].
+If the administrators of the Foundation believe the request falls within the guidelines and the Foundation’s capacity, you will be requested to complete a brief Funding Enquiry [see form on this website].

-Please submit this EOI electronically or by mail.
+Please submit this enquiry electronically or by mail.

 It will be considered as soon as practical by the Foundation’s grant assessment subcommittee in the first instance.